voixera/voixera/README.md

 ## Use This Template

 1. Click **Use this template** or clone this repository.
-2. Rename the repository to your GitHub username, for example `YOUR_USERNAME/YOUR_USERNAME`.
+2. Rename the repository to your GitHub username, for example `voixera/voixera`.
 3. Copy this file to `README.md`.
 4. Replace every placeholder:
-   - `YOUR_USERNAME` with your GitHub username.
+   - `voixera` with your GitHub username.
    - `YOUR_NAME` with your display name.
    - `YOUR_BANNER_URL` with your banner image or GIF URL.
    - `YOUR_DISCORD_ID` with your Discord user ID.
 Remove the Discord `<td>` block if you do not use Lanyard.